Zoom Webinar: Learn and enhance your TypeScript skills | 28th March 2023 | 10 AM PST [10:30 PM IST] Register here

 In this blog post, we have explored how to build robust React UI components with TypeScript and Storybook.
 The combination of TypeScript and Storybook helps us to create high-quality React UI components that are both durable and maintainable.

 By using TypeScript, we can catch errors at compile time, improve code readability, and take advantage of rich development-time tooling.
-And with Storybook, we can view and interact with our components in isolation, making it easier to test components and maintain them.
+With Storybook, we can view and interact with our components in isolation, making it easier to test components and maintain them.

 Overall, they help us ensure that our React projects are scalable, maintainable, and efficient, leading to a better user experience for our end-users.

-Well, if you are building a React app with TypeScript and want to use Storybook to build your components in isolation try DhiWise React Builder.
-The app builder now provides built-in support for TypeScript and Storybook.
+Well, if you are building a React app with TypeScript and want to use Storybook to build your components in isolation try DhiWise.
+The platform now provides built-in support for React TypeScript.